django/code-of-conduct/communications.md

   this helps guard against someone accidentally sharing protected information without being aware of the recipients.

+## Anonymizing Reports

+When communicating with administrators, moderators, or the reported party, carefully anonymize all identifying information about the reporter and
+witnesses:

+- Remove or redact names, usernames, and email addresses
+- Generalize specific timestamps that could identify participants
+- Describe observable behaviors without quoting unique phrasing that could identify sources
+- Use gender-neutral language unless gender is relevant to the incident

+When drafting communications, have a second working group member review for potentially identifying information before sending.

 ## Communicate professionally

 - Different people will experience the same situation in different ways.